xushizhou/xushizhou.github.io/_pages/about.md

 ## Research overview

-My work asks: **How can we design learning systems that are both powerful and provably reliable?**
+My work asks: **What are the right mathematical objects, limits, and invariances that explain—and improve—modern machine learning?**
-I develop theory and algorithms that connect **stochastic dynamics**, **information theory**, and **optimal transport** to modern ML.
+I develop theory and algorithms that translate structural assumptions (geometry, dynamics, information constraints) into **principled objectives** and **provable guarantees**.

-### Research themes
+### Research themes (foundations)
-- **Trustworthy ML/AI:** fairness, privacy, robustness, and **machine unlearning** (theory → algorithms → evaluation).
+- **Learning under information constraints:** information-theoretic formulations for **unlearning**, **privacy**, and **fairness**, and sharp trade-offs between utility and constraints.
-- **Neural optimal transport & dynamics:** principled architectures and objectives for transport, generation, and representation learning.
+- **Dynamics and optimization of deep learning:** stochastic dynamical systems viewpoints for training, generalization, and stability.
-- **AI for science:** multimodal scientific learning, inverse problems, and methods motivated by computational physics.
+- **Optimal transport for learning:** OT as a unifying tool for representation learning, geometry-aware regularization, and generative modeling.
-- **Statistical inference for ML:** uncertainty quantification, generalization guarantees, and information-theoretic limits.
+- **Statistical foundations:** generalization, identifiability, and uncertainty-aware learning via modern probability and statistics.

-### Selected contributions
+### Selected contributions (foundational angle)
-- **Fairness via optimal transport:** theoretical frameworks and algorithms for Pareto-optimal fair representation learning.
+- **Fairness theory via OT:** characterized and optimized **Pareto frontiers** between predictive utility and fairness constraints using OT and information measures.
-- **Machine unlearning:** information-theoretic regularization and principled objectives for selective forgetting.
+- **Unlearning as constrained learning:** developed information-theoretic regularizers to formalize selective forgetting and analyze stability/utility trade-offs.
-- **AI for scientific inference:** OT- and dynamics-inspired methods for inverse problems and experimental design.
+- **Multi-scale representations:** contributed to theory-motivated architectures that capture structure **across scales** in scientific signals.

 ---